triblatron/dagui/README.md

   * OpenGL for simplicity
   * Vulkan for performance
 * Simple Lua-based persistent format not xml or javascript
+  * Allow widget callbacks in Lua
 * Support push buttons
 * Support checkboxes
 * Support radio buttons
 * Support disabled controls greying out
   * using colour manipulation or artist input
 * Support tabbing between controls
+  * Fires onblur as focus leaves a control
+  * Fires onfocus as focus enters a control
+  * Allow configurable tab order to increase convenience of using keyboard and accessibility
+    * Try to avoid dead-ends such as text areas where tab is interpreted as a tab character
+    * Provide a meta-key combination to toggle the interpretation of tab by a control between moving focus and control-specific
 * Support splitters
 * Support collapsible panes
 * Support horizontal and vertical layout